guppadilha/Flask_For_Pet_Health/README.md

-Got it!
-Here's a simpler and more concise `README.md` for your Flask application:

----

 # Flask For Pet Health

 For Pet Health is an academic project developed as part of our university course.
 It is a digital pet health wallet designed to help pet owners manage their pets' medical records, appointments, and health information in one place.